garciart/pipeline-demo/02-svn-container/02-svn-container.md

     </Location>
     ```

-4. Create a containerfile:
+4. Storing data in a container is not a good idea; if the container stops working, you will lose all of your data.
+A better option is to use a **volume**; it uses persistent storage on your development host; it can be backed up; and it can be shared with other containers.
+Create and inspect a volume now:

     ```
+    sudo podman volume create svn-root
+    sudo podman volume inspect svn-root
+    ```

+    **Output:**

+    ```
+    [
+        {
+            "Name": "svn-root",
+            "Driver": "local",
+            "Mountpoint": "/var/lib/containers/storage/volumes/svn-root/_data",
+            "CreatedAt": "2023-07-16T21:39:09.03290734-04:00",
+            "Labels": {},
+            "Scope": "local",
+            "Options": {},
+            "MountCount": 0,
+            "NeedsCopyUp": true,
+            "NeedsChown": true
+        }
+    ]
+    ```

+5. Create a containerfile:

+    ```
     touch svn.containerfile
     ```

-5. Using an editor of your choice, open `svn.containerfile` and add the following code:
+6. Using an editor of your choice, open `svn.containerfile` and add the following code:

     ```
     # Pull a Docker or Podman image.
 For this demo, you will use AlmaLinux 8